 "Pride Heart" is part of an original LGBT Pride art series representing gay pride and a vibrant symbol for the LGBT community.

-"Pride Heart" is the first of a series of LGBT pride art collection I am developing.
+"Pride Heart" is the first of a series of LGBT pride drawings and illustrations collection I am developing.
 Follow me on Instagram to stay updated with daily artworks that I create.
 Through the Instagram page I share stories and posts whenever I update this page.

 The artwork can be classified as Rainbow Art, Rainbow Digital Art, Pride Art, LGBT Pride Art, Heart Art or an Abstract Art.